-You can select from which SC boards they wish to collect gateway log files (primary or secondary) and which type of files to collect (SC Log, Core file, VoP Boards log file and/or GW configuration file).
-Log files should serve customers and FAEs for troubleshooting purposes.
+You can select which SC boardis used to collect gateway log files (primary or secondary) and which type of files to collect (SC Log, Core file, VoP Boards log file and/or GW configuration file).
+Log files are used by customers and FAEs for troubleshooting purposes.